Music Video Production: 2026 Cost Guide

 Upscaling and restoration: Older performance footage or low-resolution archival material can be upscaled to HD or 4K using AI tools, making it usable in contemporary productions without a visual mismatch.

-Voice and face sync: For performance sections where the live-action audio sync is slightly off, AI tools can adjust lip positions in the footage to match the track perfectly.
+Voice and face sync: For performance sections where the live-action audio sync is slightly off, AI tools can adjust lip positions in the footage to match the track.
+Our AI lip sync guide covers what holds up in close-up and what does not.

 For more on how AI is changing production workflows, see our AI video production guide and our comparison of AI vs traditional video production.